giridhar7632/firebase-database/README.md

 }
 ```

-At this stage our `App.js` looks like this.
+At this stage, our `App.js` looks like this.

 ```jsx
 import React, { useState } from 'react';